algabl/artisearch/README.md

 ## Description

 Artisearch is a simple app to search for and find information about various artists and artworks.
-The features artworks are those in the Art Institude of Chicago.
+The features artworks are those in the Art Institute of Chicago.

 ## How to Run